adam-zethraeus/Republished/README.md

 ```

 **Note:** The outer `ObservableObject` will only republish notifications
-of inner `ObservableObjects` that it actually accesses.
+from inner `ObservableObjects` that it actually accesses.